askap-vast/vast-tools/VASTDROPBOX.md

 ## Usage
 ```
-usage: get_vast_pilot_dbx.py [-h] [--output OUTPUT] [--available-epochs]
+usage: get_vast_pilot_dbx.py [-h] [--output OUTPUT] [--available-epochs] [--available-files]
-                             [--available-files] [--download-epoch DOWNLOAD_EPOCH]
+                             [--download-epoch DOWNLOAD_EPOCH]
+                             [--find-fields-input FIND_FIELDS_INPUT]
+                             [--find-fields-available-files-input FIND_FIELDS_AVAILABLE_FILES_INPUT]
                              [--files-list FILES_LIST] [--overwrite] [--debug]
-                             [--dropbox-config DROPBOX_CONFIG]
+                             [--dropbox-config DROPBOX_CONFIG] [--write-template-dropbox-config]
-                             [--write-template-dropbox-config] [--include-legacy]
+                             [--include-legacy] [--max-retries MAX_RETRIES] [--stokesI-only]
+                             [--stokesV-only] [--skip-xml] [--skip-qc] [--skip-islands]
+                             [--skip-field-images] [--skip-bkg-images] [--skip-rms-images]
+                             [--skip-all-images] [--combined-only] [--tile-only]

 optional arguments:
   -h, --help            show this help message and exit
-  --output OUTPUT       Name of the local output directory where files will be saved
+  --output OUTPUT       Name of the local output directory where files will be saved (default:
-                        (default: vast_dropbox)
+                        vast_dropbox)
   --available-epochs    Print out what Epochs are available. (default: False)
-  --available-files     Print out a list of available files on the shared folder.
+  --available-files     Print out a list of available files on the shared folder. (default: False)
-                        (default: False)
   --download-epoch DOWNLOAD_EPOCH
                         Select to download an entire Epoch directory.
-Enter as an
+Enter as an integer. (default:
-                        integer. (default: 0)
+                        0)
+  --find-fields-input FIND_FIELDS_INPUT
+                        Input of fields to fetch (can be obtained from 'find_sources.py'). (default:
+                        None)
+  --find-fields-available-files-input FIND_FIELDS_AVAILABLE_FILES_INPUT
+                        Input already generated list of available files for the download fields
+                        function to save the script gathering all the files available again.
+I.e.
+                        the output of the '--available-files option.
+If not given the script will
+                        get the list of files from Dropbox. (default: None)
   --files-list FILES_LIST
                         Input of files to fetch. (default: None)
-  --overwrite           Overwrite any files that already exist in the output
+  --overwrite           Overwrite any files that already exist in the output directory. (default:
-                        directory. (default: False)
+                        False)
   --debug               Set logging level to debug. (default: False)
   --dropbox-config DROPBOX_CONFIG
-                        Dropbox config file to be read in containing the shared url,
+                        Dropbox config file to be read in containing the shared url, password and
-                        password and access token.
-A template can be generated using
+                        access token.
+A template can be generated using '--write-template-dropbox-
-                        '--write-template-dropbox-config'. (default: dropbox.cfg)
+                        config'. (default: dropbox.cfg)
   --write-template-dropbox-config
                         Create a template dropbox config file. (default: False)
   --include-legacy      Include the 'LEGACY' directory when searching through files.
-                        Only valid when using the '--available-files' option.
+Only valid when
+                        using the '--available-files' option. (default: False)
+  --max-retries MAX_RETRIES
+                        How many times to attempt to retry a failed download (default: 2)
+  --stokesI-only        Only download STOKES I products. (default: False)
+  --stokesV-only        Only download STOKES V products. (default: False)
+  --skip-xml            Do not download XML files. (default: False)
+  --skip-qc             Do not download the QC plots. (default: False)
+  --skip-islands        Only download component selavy files. (default: False)
+  --skip-field-images   Do not download field images. (default: False)
+  --skip-bkg-images     Do not download background images. (default: False)
+  --skip-rms-images     Do not download background images. (default: False)
+  --skip-all-images     Only download non-image data products. (default: False)
+  --combined-only       Only download the combined products. (default: False)
-                        (default: False)
+  --tile-only           Only download the combined products. (default: False)
 ```

 To run the script needs a Dropbox configuration file, which by default is assumed to be named 'dropbox.cfg'.
 Create a text file in the following format and enter the respective values: